kndl/tumbleweed-pioneer/_pages/services.md

 * By length / number of words: For articles, blog posts, one-off documents
 * By project: For books and larger collections or bodies of work
 * Communication coach: Hourly or retainer fee for ongoing consultation and coaching

-## Recent projects
-* Grant writing for local non-profit organizations
-* Editing, ghostwriting for "troubled teen industry" survivor memoir
-* Newsletter strategy and content writing for executive coaches and therapists
-* Business and process documentation for software engineering startup
-* Visual artist statement and supporting materials for shows and portfolio

 References, writing samples, and pricing details available upon request.
 Contact: tumbleweedpioneer AT gmail DOT com